Guide

 5. Professional, consistent design

 This isn't about aesthetics for their own sake.
-Inconsistent fonts, misaligned elements, or pixelated images trigger a subconscious alarm: "If they can't get the basics right, can I trust them with my money?"
+Inconsistent fonts, misaligned elements, or pixelated images trigger a gut feeling: "If they can't get the basics right, should I trust them with my money?"

 6. Third-party validation

-If you don't have press coverage yet, customer logos and integration badges serve the same function.
+If you don't have press coverage, customer logos and integration badges serve the same function.
 Even "Works with Stripe, Zapier, and Slack" creates an implied endorsement.
+These tools have trust.
+Connecting to them means their trust reflects on you.

 7. Founder or team presence